kalaspuff/tomodachi/README.md

 changes will be done to the KMS related attributes on an existing topic or queue.

-It\'s generally not advised to change the KMS master key id/alias values for resources currently in use.
+It's generally not advised to change the KMS master key id/alias values for resources currently in use.

-If it\'s expected that the services themselves, via their IAM credentials or assumed role, are responsible for creating queues and topics, these options could be desirable to use.
+If it's expected that the services themselves, via their IAM credentials or assumed role, are responsible for creating queues and topics, these options could be desirable to use.